-Vleeshal is pleased to present Strata of the Slow, Buried Trench, the first institutional solo exhibition by Moscow-born, Brussels-based artist Marina Pinsky in the Netherlands.
+Vleeshal is pleased to present Strata of the Slow, Buried Trench, the first institutional solo exhibition by Moscow-born, Berlin and Brussels-based artist Marina Pinsky in the Netherlands.

 In her artwork, Marina Pinsky draws inspiration from any time, place or culturally encoded object she encounters.
 When invited for a solo exhibition at Vleeshal Markt in Middelburg, Pinsky, who previously studied photography in Boston and Los Angeles, turned her lens to this former meat hall, and the city in which it finds itself.
 Working her way carefully through the material, her methodology is like that of an archeologist unearthing a site, a detective scrutinizing a crime scene, or, in fact, a sculptor giving animated form to inanimate matter.
 That is to say, with a slowness that one does not often associate with photography—although Pinsky’s photographs manage to slow down the viewer’s gaze through layering physical material and virtual content.